Pulsatile Tinnitus: Hearing Heartbeat, Fluttering, Whooshing Sound in Ear

 There are some more treatment options such as Counselling, Mindfulness meditation.
 These can be helpful in managing the tinnitus if no identifiable cause can be found.

 The outlook for pulsatile tinnitus is totally dependent on its underlying causes.
-Most of the conditions responsible for pulsatile tinnitus can be treated with the help of medications and certain lifestyle changes.
+Most of the conditions responsible for pulsing tinnitus can be treated with the help of medications and certain lifestyle changes.

-In pulsatile tinnitus, most of the underlying causes are treatable, but proper diagnosis is still required.
+In pulsing tinnitus, most of the underlying causes are treatable, but proper diagnosis is still required.

-If pulsatile tinnitus is left untreated, it can negatively impact a person’s quality of life.
+If it is left untreated, it can negatively impact a person’s quality of life.
 But there are many other self-management approaches as well, which can be helpful in reducing the symptoms.